marcpare/nwjs-e2e-test/README.md

 2. How to run tests from a directory besides the parent directory
 3. Running tests with one command

 Latest version (nw.js alpha2) does not appear to load `package.json` properly when run through the chrome driver.
+We use `node-webkit-v0.11.6` for now.

 Install: